shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/appendix-DDPM.md

 <br>

-DDPM is a fundamental diffuison model, which is often used as the demo for the algorithm, because it is the simplest of all its descendant variants.
+DDPM is a fundamental diffusion model, which is often used as the demo for the algorithm, because it is the simplest of all its descendant variants.
 To train a diffusion model such as DDPM, you can vaguely think of some blocks to define.
 It is not necessary to memorize anything: thinking as the script will do.
 We should easily envision that some common packages that should be imported, the details of which can be determined while coding the subsequent.
 We should make something to load the dataset, with some cleaning.
 A class can help us do this.
 Then we come up with idea that the equivalent loss is the noise itself.
-We can use UNet to predict that nosie.
+We can use UNet to predict that noise, while the reverse process that is **heavily** discussed in Chapter 4.
 With this, training paradigm and schedulers can be prepared.
 And that's all.
-Let's see a code coded by me.
+Let's see the code coded by me.

 The code is not written linearly piece by piece, a non-linear adaptation and change is unavoidable.
 The following is just one final look of the code.